 Non so se riuscirò a dormire dopo questa abbuffata di film horror.

-I don't know if I'll be able to sleep after that horror film binge.
+I don't know if I'll be able to sleep after this horror film binge.

 Just remember to pace yourself for your next scorpacciata – whether it revolves around spaghetti or slasher movies.